-To add a calculated column to the Products table:
+To add a calculated column to the Product table:

 - Click the checkmark to the left to add the new column (Figure A).
 Power BI adds the new column to the Fields pane.

-Double-click the field or drag it to the Rows bucket to update the visualization.
-Remember, if you base a visualization on the Products table and add the new column to it, Power BI will calculate the profit margin before the user clicks a filter.
+This simple formula subtracts Standard Cost from the List Price.
+Remember, if you base a visualization on the Product table and add the new column to it, Power BI will calculate the profit margin before the user clicks a filter.
 In addition, Power BI stores the profit values in the model, so they are available to other visualizations.

-Adding a calculated column with a percentage in Microsoft Power BI
+Adding a calculated column with a percentage in Power BI